Homosexuals Anonymous: Program

-The HA program relies on belief in Jesus Christ to effect sexual orientation change.
+The HA program relies on Christian belief to effect sexual orientation change.
 Similar to Alcoholics Anonymous, the change takes place over a lifetime, according to HA.
 Local chapters conduct meetings at regular intervals where members provide fellowship and support to one another.
 Unlike AA's 12-step program, HA has 14 steps which are used by about 50 chapters of HA throughout North America.
 Nine of the steps were based on the experiences of founder Cook, while the other five are adaptations of AA steps.
 One analysis of the 14 steps commented on the "alleged generosity" of the HA approach, noting that while both approaches emphasize avoidance of undesired behaviors, "AA groups accept the person along with their problems, [whereas] Homosexuals Anonymous stresses that the person is guilty of the sin of homosexuality, must admit it, renounce it, and then accept heterosexuality as a necessary condition to becoming a Christian."
 According to gay affirmative psychotherapists Kathleen Ritter and Anthony Terndrup, ex-gay organizations like Exodus International and Parents and Friends of Ex-Gays and Gays (PFOX) use this adapted model developed by HA.

 Effectiveness

 The organization cites several cases where it claims people have changed their sexual orientation.
-Reporting on Lawson's 1986 findings, the Los Angeles Times reported that counselees' reactions to the Cook revelations followed a common pattern: "a loss of faith, loss of trust in other human beings, and a lack of motivation to get on with their lives".
+Regarding Lawson's 1986 findings, the Los Angeles Times reported that counselees' reactions to the Cook revelations followed a common pattern: "a loss of faith, loss of trust in other human beings, and a lack of motivation to get on with their lives".
 In addition, many of the counselees stayed in Reading, "unwilling or unable to go home to families who expected them to be changed".

 Wayne Besen states that former HA clients have reported that the program is ineffective.
-Besen quotes one former client "One thing that really clued me in was [meeting] with my sponsor every week and hearing him talk about his struggles and talking to other people in the group, and there were people in that group who had been going to HA for four, five, six, seven years and they seemed to be at the exact same spot I was.
+Besen quotes a former client: "One thing that really clued me in was [meeting] with my sponsor every week and hearing him talk about his struggles and talking to other people in the group, and there were people in that group who had been going to HA for four, five, six, seven years and they seemed to be at the exact same spot I was.
 I didn't see any graduates.
 I saw people that were still there, that hadn't changed.
 They were still struggling. ...
 I don't know anybody from my ex-gay group ... who claims to be ex-gay now."